 Located along Wilson River, the Tillamook Forest Center offers nature lovers so many fun activities, including prime viewing of the yearly spawn.
 A 250-foot long suspension bridge over the Wilson River offers excellent salmon watching viewpoint.

 This center is free to visit and it is free to partake in all programs.
 A $5 donation is suggested.
-Fall hours at the center are Wednesday through Sunday, 10 a.m. to 4 p.m.
+Fall hours at the center are Friday through Sunday from 10 a.m. to 4 p.m.
 It is located about an hour from Portland at 45500 Wilson River Highway in Tillamook.

 We are lucky to live in an area with so many streams, creeks and rivers teeming with life.
 Go check your nearest waterway and see if you can spot a salmon or two!